Acupuncture for menopause – a trusted natural option

 The idea behind the treatment is to help reduce symptoms like depression, mood swings, irritability, and hot flashes.

 While considered effective for some women, hormone replacement therapy is known to cause a number of side-effects such as:

 - Vaginal bleeding

-Hormone replacement therapy is also not considered an appropriate treatment option for women with the existing liver disease and heart disease, as well as those patients who have had a heart attack or stroke in the past.
-Furthermore, individuals with a history of blood clots and those who suspect that they might be pregnant should avoid using this type of medication.
+Hormone replacement therapy is also not an appropriate treatment option for women with the existing liver, heart disease, blood clotting issues, as well as those patients who have had a heart attack or stroke.

 More serious risks of HRT

 In 2002 a large clinical trial of hormone replacement therapy for healthy post-menopausal women has been halted early because the data showed clearly that the risks outweigh the benefits.
 There was increased risk of breast cancer, heart attacks and stroke.
 And while some researchers argue that there are flaws in the study, the controversy about the risks of HRT remains.
 This is the reason only about 14% of women take HRT according to the data from UK.